 Investment in the open internet is increasingly important, to support scale and competitive pricing for advertisers, optimised demand for publishers, and increased content choices for consumers.
 It's therefore important that advertisers do not become reliant on just Proprietary Platforms to reach consumers.
-This may impact both reach and control & transparency:
+This may impact both reach and control and transparency.

 Reach: Viewer attention is increasingly fragmenting, as consumers access content across screens and platforms both in the Proprietary Platforms and on the open internet.
-All the while, viewing content on an ever-expanding variety of platforms while 60% of advertising spend consistently goes into the platforms.
-If advertisers are investing most of their budget in these platforms, they risk missing opportunities to connect with their audience at scale.
+If advertisers are investing most of their budget in these platforms, they could risk missing opportunities to connect with their audience at scale.